alexmercerind/dart_vlc/README.md

 Thanks to [@stuartmorgan](https://github.com/stuartmorgan) from [The Flutter Team](https://flutter.dev) for helping out the project.

-Thanks to following members of libVLC community (irrespective of the order) to give me bit of look & advice about how things work:
+Thanks to following members of libVLC community (irrespective of the order) for giving general ideas about libVLC APIs:

 - [@jeremyVignelles](https://github.com/jeremyVignelles)
 - [@chouquette](https://github.com/chouquette)